ghapsara/guruhhapsara.dev/src/content/2022-12-31-standalone-neg/index.md

 NEG needs to understand pod IP addresses in order to distribute traffic to correct destinations.
 Keep in mind, they are not service IP addresses.
 This type of GCLB backend has a capability of delivering traffic to pods directly without an intermediary like kube-proxy or equivalent technology.

 As pods are dynamic, pods are by design able to transcend in the vast sea of beatific nodes.
 Then who’s in charge of collecting their IP addresses?
 Do we need to snatch pod IP addresses and bind them to our NEG manually?
-That would be like catching up with the 5 last PI decimal point.
+That would be like catching up with the last 5 PI decimal points.

 GKE will be responsible of attaching pod IP addresses to our NEG.
 How do we make it happen?
 We only need to annotate our Kubernetes service and GKE will do the job.